libgdx/gdx-liftoff/README.md

 [@czyzby](https://github.com/czyzby) and [@kotcrab](https://github.com/kotcrab) have created the original application, as well as a set of libraries that it depends on (`gdx-lml` and VisUI respectively).
 Since then, the project is maintained by [@tommyettinger](https://github.com/tommyettinger).
 Graciously, czyzby came back and made a wide variety of improvements, so big thanks there!
-Thanks also to [@metaphore](https://github.com/metaphore), who now maintains gdx-lml (which this uses).
+Thanks also to [@metaphore](https://github.com/metaphore), who now maintains gdx-lml (which this used and may still use).

 [@raeleus](https://github.com/raeleus) created the
 [Particle Park skin for scene2d.ui](https://ray3k.wordpress.com/particle-park-ui-skin-for-scene2d-ui/),